Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/zenithal_wcs_validation_notes.md

 - `HPC` mode was added (with the noted caveat about the viewpoint).
 - support for `AZP` and `ZPN` data was added (with the noted caveat about the heliospheric imagers).
-- support for `CAR` surface maps was added.
+- support for `CAR` surface maps was added (with the noted caveat about the display modes).
 - the position numbers reported in the panel at the bottom of the JHV window are display-geometry numbers derived from the mouse pointer position, not coordinates read back from the active image WCS.
 In `HPC`, `Latitudinal`,